WordPress vs Google Sites: Which is Better for You?

 The second option involves using Google Sheets along with the Sheet2Site open-source plugin.
 You can create a web store by adding product-related information to Google Sheets, including descriptions, costs, parameters, and photos.
 Afterward, Sheet2Site is used to generate a website with a built-in shopping cart, order/payment processing features, and other eCommerce tools.

-However, it’s important to note that establishing an online store with Google Sites is a complex process, and the result won’t be a fully-featured eCommerce project.
+However, it’s essential to note that setting up an online store with Google Sites is a complex process, and the result won’t be a fully featured eCommerce project.
 Therefore, using this website builder may not be the optimal solution for creating a web store.

-Google Sites does not offer native payment gateway integration at the moment.
-While it lacks built-in payment features, it allows third-party tools like ThriveCart, Ecwid, Gumroad, Sellix, SendOwl, and payMyPage (pMP) to facilitate online payments through links.
+Google Sites does not currently offer native payment gateway integration.
+While it lacks built-in payment features, it allows third-party tools like ThriveCart, Ecwid, Gumroad, SendOwl, and payMyPage (pMP) to facilitate online payments through links.

 Verdict